 Welcome you at all times to discuss our work, have a chat or take part in our activities.

-Keep you informed of opening times, fees and charges, programmes of activities, and procedures.
+Keep you informed of opening times, fees and charges, programs of activities, and procedures.

 Be consistent and reliable to enable you to plan with confidence and peace of mind.